Originally published 9/30/20, updated 5/4/23.

 - HSA contributions roll over to the next year, so there’s no scramble to spend in December

-Plus, HSAs are a great partner for an HDHP plan.
+Plus, an employer-sponsored HSA is a great partner for an HDHP plan.
 HDHPs, with their low monthly premiums, can be really cost-effective for young, healthy employees.
 But they could also mean hefty out-of-pocket expenses before employees meet their deductible.
 So HSAs are a great way to fill in those gaps.